viamrobotics/docs/docs/components/camera/_index.md

 ## Available models

-To use a camera with your machine, you have to add it to your machine's configuration.
+To use a camera with your machine, you need to add it to your machine's configuration.
 Go to your machine's **CONFIGURE** page, and add a model that supports your camera.

 The following list shows you the available camera models.